looorent/broulette/README.md

 * Preference form:
     * Default values in preference form ("close" should be selected by default)
     * Use localstorage
-* Investigation
-    * why restaurant "Respire Restaurant" does not find any photo
-    * why "La Terrasse de l'Abbaye de Notre-Dame du Vivier" does not find any equivalent on Google
-* Use `zod` to parse env variables?
-* Deployment:
-    * Render or Vercel?
-    * or Cloudflare Workers? (requires code changes)
 * Add some log
 * Add some cache on Nominatim